rcdexta/hash19/README.md

     def find_all(ids)..end #calls bulk API across wire.
 Implementation hidden end
 ```
 If you notice, `SuperHeroes` is a wrapper class around `SuperHero`.
 This is the object equivalent of a JSON collection.
-The `inject` method will extract `weapon_id` from all items in the collection and call the `trigger` and put back the resultant entities joining `superhero.weapon_id` and `weapon.id`
+The `inject` method will extract `weapon_id` from all items in the collection based on the json-path specified by `at` and call the `trigger` and put back the resultant entities joining `superhero.weapon_id` and `weapon.id`

 So, a json like below
 ```ruby